 Notion AI

 Notion AI is built into the popular Notion workspace.
-AI assists with writing, summarizing, brainstorming and Q&A across your notes.
+AI assists with writing, summarizing, brainstorming, and Q&A across your notes.
 The integration is what makes it useful.
 AI lives inside the same workspace where your notes already are.

 | Feature | Details |